vipin2526/URL-SHORTENER/README.md

 ### Credits

-This project was created by [Vipin Kushwaha].
+This project was created by [Vipin Kushwaha](https://github.com/xmartcoder).
 Feel free to use it and modify it to suit your needs.